 VM Form factor : When deployed with BFD, failover and convergence takes approximately 3 seconds.

-Baremetal Form factor : During a failover, the other edge node can take over in less than a second (~750 ms).
+Baremetal Form factor : Provides sub-millisecond BFD convergence times.
+During a failover, the other edge node can take over in less than a second (~750 ms).
 This is true for convergence as well.

-Having dedicated Baremetal Edges adds to a simpler Edge cluster design than having a dedicated vSphere Edge cluster with VM Edge nodes.
+Having dedicated Baremetal Edge cluster adds to a simpler Edge cluster design than having a dedicated vSphere Edge cluster with VM Edge nodes.

 Edges for KVM hosts

 If the NSX-T platform is only KVM based, we have the option to deploy only Baremetal Edges.
-Edges in VM form factor cannot be deployed on KVM hosts.
+Edges in VM form factor can be deployed only on ESXi hosts and not on KVM hosts.

 Overlay-VLAN L2 Bridging

 It is recommended to use Baremetal Edge clusters for Overlay-VLAN L2 bridging to achieve better throughput for the bridged network by leveraging DPDK acceleration.
-Having a bridge instance on the VM Edges for high data transfers could lead to performance bottlenecks.
+Having bridge instances on the VM Edges for high data transfers could lead to performance bottlenecks.

 NSX Loadbalancer SSL Offloading